Introduction

 EVM

 Fluent integrates with the EVM by leveraging special EVM precompiled contracts.
 These contracts facilitate the execution of EVM bytecode, enabling the deployment and operation of smart contracts designed for the EVM ecosystem.
-This allows developers to seamlessly deploy their applications built for EVM platforms using languages like Solidity or Viper.
+This allows developers to deploy applications built for EVM platforms using languages like Solidity or Vyper.

 The EVM executor, a Rust-based smart contract, provides two key functions: